Ford Mondeo Hybrid (2014-2022) performance, top speed & engine

 In This Review

-- 4Engines, drive & performance - currently readingThe Ford Mondeo is quiet at low speeds but noisy on motorways
+- 4Performance, engine & drive - currently readingThe Ford Mondeo is quiet at low speeds but noisy on motorways

 - 5Interior, dashboard & comfortThe Ford Mondeo Hybrid has an upmarket feel, and is just as comfortable as the standard car